 Upon receipt of an incident report that alleges sexual misconduct, a university conduct officer from the Center for Honor Enrichment & Community Standards will begin a preliminary investigation and collect pertinent information.
-The investigation may include interviews with the accused student(s), the accusing student(s), and witnesses as well as reviewing physical evidence, if any.
+The investigation may include interviews with the responding party, the reporting party, and witnesses as well as reviewing physical evidence, if any.
 When the conduct officer has concluded the preliminary investigation, he/she will brief the university's Title IX coordinator on the allegations and the information collected to that point.
 The conduct officer will also ask for a Sexual Misconduct Review Panel (SMRP) to consider the information.